9 Mistakes to Avoid in Direct Marketing

 So, make sure you tell them to "call now" or sign up by a certain date and extend your offer.

-As you move forward in your direct marketing efforts, we hope you actively seek to avoid these mistakes.
+Mistakes can be costly.
+As you move forward in your direct marketing efforts, we hope you actively seek to avoid the mistakes we’ve outlined here.
 You'll avoid wasted postage, wasted printing, and acquire more customers.